Greg4cr/sbse-sigsoft-standard/README.md

 ### Essential
 <checklist name="Essential">

-- [ ] Describe the search space  (e.g., constraints, independent variables choices) and explains why the optimization problem cannot be solved manually or through a brute force enumeration of all solutions within a reasonable timeframe<sup>[4](#footnote4)</sup>.
+- [ ] Describe the search space (including constraints and independent variables choices) and explain why the optimization problem cannot be solved manually or through a brute force enumeration of all solutions within a reasonable timeframe<sup>[4](#footnote4)</sup>.
 - [ ] Use realistic and limited simplifications and constraints for the optimization problem.
 Simplifications and constraints must not reduce the search to one where all solutions could be enumerated through brute force.
 - [ ] Either include a description of prior state of the art in this area or carefully motivate and define the problem tackled and the solution proposed.
 - [ ] The algorithm underlying an approach<sup>[5](#footnote5)</sup> should be justified and appropriate for the problem being optimized<sup>[6](#footnote6)</sup>.
 - [ ] Approaches must be compared to a justified and appropriate baseline<sup>[7](#footnote7)</sup>.
-- [ ] The solution formulation must be explicitly defined, including a description of what a solution represents (e.g., a test suite or test case in test generation), how a solution is represented (e.g., a tree or vector structure), and how solutions are manipulated by the evaluated approaches.
+- [ ] The solution formulation must be explicitly defined, including a description of what a solution represents<sup>[8](#footnote8)</sup>, how a solution is represented<sup>[9](#footnote9)</sup>, and how solutions are manipulated by the evaluated approaches.
 - [ ] All fitness functions used must be explicitly defined, including a description of the type of goals that are minimized or maximized and the equations for calculating the fitness value.
-- [ ] The evaluated approaches must be explicitly defined, including the applied techniques (e.g., Simulated Annealing, Genetic Algorithm), specific heuristics applied (e.g., single-point crossover), and the algorithm parameters and their values (e.g., crossover and mutation rates).
+- [ ] The evaluated approaches must be explicitly defined, including the applied techniques, specific heuristics applied, and the algorithm parameters and their values<sup>[10](#footnote10)</sup>.
-- [ ] Follow a sound process to collect and prepare the subjects (e.g., software artefacts, datasets) used to run and to evaluate the optimisation approach, and clearly describe it.
-If the subjects are taken from previous work, fully reference the original source and explain whether any transformation was applied to the subjects (e.g., data cleaning).
-Otherwise, clearly describe the collection process and wherever possible make the subjects publicly available or explain why this is not possible (e.g., proprietary data, ethics issues, under a Non-Disclosure Agreement).
+- [ ] Follow and clearly describe a sound process to collect and prepare the datasets used to run and to evaluate the optimization approach.
+If the subjects are taken from previous work, fully reference the original source and explain whether any transformation or cleaning was applied to the datasets.
+Otherwise, clearly describe the collection process and, wherever possible, make the subjects publicly available or explain why this is not possible<sup>[11](#footnote11)</sup>.
-- [ ] All possible sources of stochasticity need to be identified, explained and accounted for by executing multiple repetition for each source where possible (otherwise, explain why this is not possible).<sup>[8](#footnote8)</sup>
+- [ ] All possible sources of stochasticity need to be identified, explained and accounted for by executing multiple repetition for each source where possible (otherwise, explain why this is not possible)<sup>[12](#footnote12)</sup>.
 - [ ] Stochastic approaches must be executed multiple times.
-If this is not possible, a justification should be provided (e.g., the approach is too slow, human-in-the-loop).
+If this is not possible, a justification should be provided<sup>[13](#footnote13)</sup>.
 - [ ] One should sample from data multiple times in a controlled manner (where appropriate and possible).
 - [ ] Multiple trials can either be performed as a cross-validation (multiple independent executions) or temporally (multiple applications as part of a timed sequence), depeding on the problem at hand.
 - [ ] Compare results using statistics that compare distributions, rather than comparing the mean.